 The District will annually assess the English reading, writing, and oral language skills of its students with limited English proficiency.

 Statewide Assessments

-The district will implement the components of the Missouri Assessment Program (MAP) in order to monitor the progress of all students in meeting the Missouri Learning Standards, as set forth by the Missouri State Board of Education.
-Beginning this school year, 2015-16, MAP will use new Smarter Balanced Assessment Consortium test questions in English Language Arts and math to reflect new content in the Missouri Learning Standards.
-The assessments will also be administered online, just as current high school assessments are.
+The district will implement the components of the Missouri Assessment Program (MAP) in order to monitor the progress of all students in meeting the standards adopted by the Missouri State Board of Education.